mgeier/insipid-sphinx-theme-nursery/doc/showcase/text-formatting.rst

 [#popular-label]_.

 .. [#numbered] This is an auto-numbered footnote.
+    There is a lot of additional text, so there will be a line break and we will see how the second line is indented.
 .. [#popular-label] Auto-numbered, multiple mentions.
 .. [*] This is an auto-symbol footnote.